Vishnuhikify/FLOWSHIELD/README.md

 - Bengaluru map and simulated neighborhood drill-down
 - Scenario and intervention comparison
 - Guided Demo Mode

+Screenshots/demo GIFs can be added later when actual files are available.

 <br>

 ## 💡 Why FLOWSHIELD